Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 Trail to Warmiwañusca or dead Woman's Pass on the Inca Trail in Peru with Mount Veronica in the backdrop.

-The last stretch of the Inca Trail before reaching the highest point – Warmiwañusca (Dead Woman’s Pass in English).
+The last stretch of the Inca Trail before reaching the highest point – Warmiwañusca (aka Dead Woman’s Pass).

-I had a very good sleep on my first night on the Inca Trail.
-Renting an air mattress was so worth it.
+I had a very good sleep.
+Renting an air mattress was so worth it!

 Mountain view from Wayllabamba Camp on the Inca Trail

 Wake up call was at 5:00 am.
-The porters left a bowl of hot water outside of my tent so that I can freshen up, along with a cup of coca tea.
+The porters gave me a bowl of hot water so that I can freshen up and coca tea.

 Porters on the Inca Trail preparing breakfast from a shed with a mountain backdrop.